riramatsuta/iDMET_enrich/README.md

 This ensures that the enrichment analysis accounts for all detected metabolites, reducing potential bias that could arise from using only significantly changed metabolites.

-**Note:** Do not use the example files provided for reproducing our study.
-Use your actual data files.

 ## Output